 When you arrive at one of Rome’s airports, or to the Civitavecchia port, get to the Rome city center, you can easily do so by taking advantage of shuttle express.

 The first thing you should do when you get to Rome is to visit the Colosseum.
-It is probably the most famous landmark of the city and it tells the history of the Ancient Rome.
+It is probably the most famous landmark of the city and it tells the history of the Ancient Rome, making it a popular destination for tourists and those with TEFL jobs in the area.
 Hire a tour guide or join a group tour at the entrance to learn all about gladiatorial fights, sea battles and animal hunts.
 Afterwards head outside and take fun pictures of your kids with Roman gladiators!

 2. Visit the Bioparco in Villa Borghese